In a world where owning a home is getting pricier each day, mortgages are becoming one of the best ways to fulfill home-owning dreams.

 Generally, it usually takes a bank two to six weeks to approve a mortgage approved.
 However, a mortgage broker can help you speed up the process by locating you the best offers that match your circumstances.

 How long to get a pre approval letter for mortgage?

-You could get your preapproval letter as early as one business day depending on your mortgage letter and if you qualify.
+You could get your preapproval letter as early as one business day, depending on your mortgage letter and if you qualify.
 But usually, it takes a couple of days or a week to receive.
-Also, if you have to ugo through an income audit or other checks, it might take longer.
+Also, if you have to go through an income audit or other checks, it might take longer.

 How to get approved for more mortgage?

-Follow these strategies to get approved for more mortgage:
+Follow these strategies to get approved for more mortgages:

 Five steps to take to increase mortgage preapproval: